Aris Velouchiotis: Legacy

 Velouchiotis is one of the most controversial figures of modern Greek history.
 His personality and action was mythologized during his life and after his death.
 Supporters consider him a symbol of Greek resistance against the occupying powers, the founder and creator of the biggest guerrilla army in the Greek history (ELAS) and a hero of the communist cause.
-Critics see him as a perpetrator of atrocities and murders against rural people who were perceived as opponents of communism; a basic instigator of the Red Terror.
-In his memories he appreciates his military abilities.
-However, he was a man of strong patriotic beliefs.
-He was especially strict to Greeks who sought collaboration with the occupying forces, with his companions who broke the organized discipline, and people who approved the involvement of the British in Greek politics since he considered the British a threat to the patriotic cause of the Resistance.
+He was especially strict to Greeks who sought collaboration with the occupying forces, with his companions who broke the organized discipline, and people who approved the involvement of the British in Greek politics, since he considered the British a threat to the patriotic cause of the Resistance.